-What Is a Renewable Energy System?
+What Is a renewable energy system?

 A renewable energy system refers to any sort of technology used to harness natural resources for the purpose of converting them into electricity.

 There is also a global renewable energy company called The RES Group (Renewable Energy Systems), which was founded in 1982.
-They develop, construct and operate large-scale projects around the world, most notably in the wind and solar sectors.
+They develop, construct, and operate large-scale projects around the world, most notably in the wind and solar sectors.

-Currently, hydroelectric power is the largest source of renewable electricity in the world.
+As of 2023, hydroelectric power is the largest source of renewable electricity in the world.
 Though this type of energy is emissions-free, there are possible environmental consequences to consider.

-The Union of Concerned Scientists states that blocking rivers with dams can diminish water quality, cause damage to aquatic habitats, block migratory patterns and disturb local communities.
+The Union of Concerned Scientists states that blocking rivers with dams can diminish water quality, cause damage to aquatic habitats, block migratory patterns, and disturb local communities.
 Because of this, it is essential to carefully weigh the pros and cons of any proposed hydropower project before development begins.

 But don’t discount other resources.
 As of 2018, wind power is the fastest growing source of renewable energy and has the potential to provide a large portion of our electricity needs in the future.

-Renewable energy created from the sources listed above is much safer for the environment than energy manufactured from fossil fuels, such as coal, oil and natural gas.
+Renewable energy created from the sources listed above is much safer for the environment than energy manufactured from fossil fuels, such as coal, oil, and natural gas.